-B. Communication with Clients and Prospective Clients - (cont'd)
+B. Communication with Clients and Prospective Clients - (continued)

-- Disclose to clients and prospective clients significant limitations and risks associated with the investment process. - Use reasonable judgment in identifying which factors are important to their investment analyses, recommendations, or actions and include those factors in communications with clients and prospective clients. - Communications include those of any means, including email, telephone conversation, media broadcasts, and in-person meetings - Distinguish between facts and opinions in the presentation of investment analysis and recommendations. - Must separate past results from future predictions or estimates. - Identify the limitations of such investment analysis
+- Disclose to clients and prospects the basic format and general principles of the investment processes used to analyze investments, select securities, and construct portfolios.
+Promptly disclose any changes that might materially affect those processes. - This is important to ensure suitability of investment to a client or prospect - Disclose to clients and prospective clients the significant limitations and risks associated with the investment process. - Use reasonable judgment in identifying which factors are important to their investment analyses, recommendations, or actions and include those factors in communications with clients and prospective clients. - Communications include those of any means, including email, telephone conversation, media broadcasts, and in-person meetings - Distinguish between facts and opinions in the presentation of investment analysis and recommendations. - Must separate past results from future predictions or estimates. - o Identify the limitations of such investment analysis